-- (1) A panel must, for each approval sought in a substantive application, decide whether to- - (a) grant the approval and set any conditions to be imposed on the approval; or - (b) decline the approval. - (2) For the purpose of making the decision, the panel- - (a) must consider the substantive application and any advice, report, comment, or other information received by the panel under section 51, 52, 53, 55, 58, 67, 68, 69, 70, 72, or 90; - (b) must apply the applicable clauses set out in subsection (3) (see those clauses in relation to the weight to be given to the purpose of this Act when making the decision); - (c) must comply with section 82, if applicable; - (d) must comply with section 83 in setting conditions; - (e) may impose conditions under section 84; - (f) may decline the approval only in accordance with section 85. - (3) For the purposes of subsection (2)(b), the clauses are as follows: - (a) for an approval described in section 42(4)(a) (resource consent), clauses 17 to 22 of Schedule 5: - ... (i) for an approval described in section 42(4)(h) (wildlife approval), clauses 5 and 6 of Schedule 7; - (j) for an approval described in section 42(4)(i) (archaeological authority), clauses 4 and 5 of Schedule 8; - ... - (4) When taking the purpose of this Act into account under a clause referred to in subsection (3), the panel must consider the extent of the project's regional or national benefits. - ...
+- (1) A panel must, for each approval sought in a substantive application, decide whether to- - (a) grant the approval and set any conditions to be imposed on the approval; or - (b) decline the approval. - (2) For the purpose of making the decision, the panel- - (a) must consider the substantive application and any advice, report, comment, or other information received by the panel under section 51, 52, 53, 55, 58, 67, 68, 69, 70, 72, or 90; - (b) must apply the applicable clauses set out in subsection (3) (see those clauses in relation to the weight to be given to the purpose of this Act when making the decision); - (c) must comply with section 82, if applicable; - (d) must comply with section 83 in setting conditions; - (e) may impose conditions under section 84; - (f) may decline the approval only in accordance with section 85. - (3) For the purposes of subsection (2)(b), the clauses are as follows: - (a) for an approval described in section 42(4)(a) (resource consent), clauses 17 to 22 of Schedule 5: - .. - (i) for an approval described in section 42(4)(h) (wildlife approval), clauses 5 and 6 of Schedule 7; - (j) for an approval described in section 42(4)(i) (archaeological authority), clauses 4 and 5 of Schedule 8; - .. - (4) When taking the purpose of this Act into account under a clause referred to in subsection (3), the panel must consider the extent of the project's regional or national benefits. - ...

-111 Section 81(2) directs the Panel to the matters that we must consider, apply and comply with, and what we may impose.
+111 Section 81(2) directs this Panel to the matters that we must consider, apply and comply with, and what we may impose.
 It also notes the application of section 85, which we will come to later.
 Section 81(3) links the Panel to the relevant clauses of the FTAAs schedules (for this Project, Schedules 5, 7 and 8).
 We outline the key parts of these schedule clauses at the start of the relevant sections of this decision report, being Parts D, E and F. For now, suffice to note that the schedule clauses provide three important directions to us:

 111.1 First, they advise the Panel of the matters we must take into account.
-These are matters that we must directly consider, and give our genuine consideration to.
+These are matters that we must directly consider, and give our genuine consideration to.21 benefits", per section 3.
+For each of the approvals sought in relation to this Project the FTAAs purpose is to be given the greatest weight.

 111.2 Second, they advise the weight to be given to the purpose of the FTAAs in our decision-making.
-The purpose of the FTAAs is "to facilitate the delivery of infrastructure and development projects with significant regional or national benefits", per section 3.
-For each of the approvals sought in relation to this Project the FTAA's purpose is to be given the greatest weight.
+The purpose of the FTAAs is "to facilitate the delivery of infrastructure and development projects with significant regional or national

-See for example Royal Forest and Bird Protection Society of New Zealand Inc v New Zealand Transport Agency [2024] NZSC 26.
+21 See for example Royal Forest and Bird Protection Society of New Zealand Inc v New Zealand Transport Agency [2024] NZSC 26.